IrisChase/reprodyne/README.md

 # Contributing
 Contributions are welcome, but I would prefer it if you contacted me (iris@enesda.com) before beginning work on anything non-trivial.
+I would hate for you to waste effort on something I can't pull because it is outside of the scope of the project.

 # Credits
-Concieved and developed by Iris Chase (iris@enesda.com)
+Created and developed by Iris Chase (iris@enesda.com)

 Reprodyne was originally developed for use in end-to-end testing of a GUI framework.
 I present it here for anyone whom it may benefit~

 # License
+Reprodyne is licensed under the Apache 2 license.